Main content | back to top

 A community-based insurance scheme is transforming lives in Nigeria by enabling access to previously unaffordable medical treatment.

 Thousands of people living in Nigeria’s oil-producing Niger Delta can now have affordable vaccinations, childbirth care, and a range of operations.
-In return, they pay a subsidised annual premium of $25, a fraction of the usual cost of treatment.
+In return, they pay an annual premium of around $60 a fraction of the usual cost of treatment.
 Women in the Niger Delta, for example, can pay $300-350 for hospital childbirth care.

 Local communities decided to set up the insurance scheme with seed funding and practical support from Shell Petroleum Development Company (SPDC) and its joint-venture partners.